Best free online form builders for Notion

 • Commotion: An all-in-one solution for creating Notion forms and websites.

-• Fillout: When you need additional form design and question customization.
+• Fillout: When you need additional business features and question customization.

 Why use a form builder for Notion?

-The ability to publish your Notion pages means you can share it with others.
-It might be an event registration form, a feature request page, or something entirely different.
+The ability to publish your Notion pages as Notion Sites means you can share them with others.
+You might have an event registration form, a feature request page, or something entirely different.
 You may even have built a website with Notion and need a contact form.

 And if your workflow is heavily tied to Notion, it makes sense to use forms that integrate well with the app you already use and send the collected information straight to a Notion database.

-Besides simple data capture, you may want to create something more advanced, like a questionnaire that uses conditional logic or calculations or a form with a signature field or online payments.
+Besides simple data capture, you may want to create something more advanced, like a questionnaire that uses conditional logic or calculations, a form with a signature field, or online payments.

 Embedding forms in Notion: